Tips for Stroke Survivors Applying for Life Insurance in Canada

 A common question people will ask is: “Can I get life insurance if I’ve had a stroke?”

 Although it will be more difficult to get approved for life insurance after having a stroke, it is still possible.
 Strokes are considered a serious medical event with several health impairments due to complications, so underwriters will be more careful during the underwriting process.
 As a result, your options for traditional life insurance (fully underwritten life insurance) will be more limited the more recent your stroke is, and if you had a full stroke.
-If you had a mini stroke (TIA), you’ll be able to get coverage sooner than if you had a full (major) stroke.
+If you had a mini stroke (TIA), you’ll be able to get coverage sooner than if you had a full (major/CVA) stroke.

 No medical life insurance or guaranteed life insurance are two options for life insurance if you are looking for coverage soon after you’ve had a stroke, because they don’t require any medical exams or questions.
 These life insurance products are designed to provide quick coverage for those who have difficulty getting approved for regular insurance for any reason, including health conditions such as a stroke.
 Note that these products tend to have higher premiums, smaller issue coverage, and may have a deferred policy, where if the insured dies in the first 24 months of a policy, the full death benefit will not be paid out.